navanvliet/navanvliet/book/Personalinterests/Sports/Sports.md

 ---
 ```

 When I was young, I started playing at the 'Musjes' at HC Bloemendaal, the youngest age group at the club.
 I quickly became quite fanatic.
 As a second-year D-player, I was selected for the first team and we competed at a high level.
 After performing well regionally, we qualified for "D-day," a national one-day championship for regional top teams.
 I vividly remember scoring a shoot-out in the semi-final, after which we advanced to the final, where we lost to Rotterdam.
-This was the highlight of my hockey career.
+This was the highlight of my field hockey career.

 The following year in the C's, I wasn’t selected for the first team because I had been on a 5-week summer holiday to {ref}`Australia`, and wasn’t back in time for team selection.
-I played in the second team in both the C’s and B’s, competing in the Topklasse A. After the B’s, I decided to stop playing hockey to focus on other sports.
+I played in the second team in both the C’s and B’s, competing in the Topklasse A. After the B’s, I decided to stop playing field hockey to focus on other sports.

 ---